 To brighten white clothes, soak them in bleach water overnight and clean them properly in the morning.
 However, if you don’t want to use bleach, there are other alternatives available.
 Add a cup of distilled white vinegar to a gallon of hot water and soak overnight to see maximum results.
-You can also use baking soda and lemon to brighten the clothes.
+You can also use washing soda and lemon to brighten the clothes.

 Thrifted clothing can have a signature smell attached to it.
 The scent of old clothes is usually a musty and sometimes moldy smell.
-Some people might have allergic reactions to old clothes scents, so here are some ways to get rid of it.
+Some people might have allergic reactions to old clothes scents, so here are some ways to get rid of them.

 There are two ways to use vinegar to get rid of musty odors.
 You should add a small quantity of white vinegar to cold water and soak the cloth for about 30 minutes before rinsing.
-Then spread the clothes in the sunlight to dry.
+Then, spread the clothes in the sunlight to dry.
 This method is effective for clothes you can clean by hand.

 The other method involves the use of a spray bottle.
 Get a spray bottle and fill it with water.
-Then add a little white vinegar before spraying it on the cloth.
+Then, add a little white vinegar before spraying it on the cloth.
 Let it sit for some minutes before doing the laundry.
 Do not soak your clothes in pure vinegar.
 Vinegar is acidic, and it will damage some clothes.

 Vodka can help remove the musty smell from thrift store clothes.
 Fill a spray bottle with vodka and spray lightly on the garment.
-Then hang it and let it air dry.
+Then, hang it and let it air dry.
 You can also soak the clothes in the water you're using to wash them.